 Attribution notice: Most Scripture quotations taken from the NASB.
 Most other Scriptures taken from The Holy Bible, New International Version® NIV®, unless otherwise noted.

 Author's Note: This is not to be construed in any way as medical advice.
 Consult a physician for professional advice.
-If you enjoyed this post, I recommend the articles by Pakistan Defence cited in the references above, as well as my article called What Does the Bible Say About Vaccines?
+Please be advised that I am NOT a Jehovah's Witness.
+If you enjoyed this post, I recommend the articles by Pakistan Defence cited in the references above, as well as my articles called What Does the Bible Say About Vaccines? and The Bible is our Guide.
+There are more articles of mine on the Home page of this blog.
 You may also access my complete blog directory at Writing for the Master.

 Do You Want to Know Him?